The location where Phoenix Coldon's car was found

 Distance

-Coldon's car was found about 16–20 miles south of her family home on Countrybrook Drive.
+Coldon's car was found about 16-20 miles south of her family's home.

-It is unclear where the 23-year-old was headed that day, as she didn't say anything to her parents before she left the house.
-At the time, they presumed that she was going to a friend's house or a local convenience store.
+It is unknown where the 23-year-old was headed that day, as she didn't say anything to her parents before she left.
+At the time, they presumed she was going to a friend's house or a local convenience store.

-It only became clear that something was wrong after she broke her 1 a.m. curfew and failed to return home by the following morning.
+It only became apparent something was wrong after she broke her 1 a.m. curfew and failed to return home by the following morning.

 North 9th Street and St. Clair Avenue